Hamish-cmyk/MartinoidPeptoidCG/README.md

 # Martinoid Peptoid CG

-This program was originally written as part of the publication title "Martinoid: The Martini Peptoid Force Field", published in the ***Journal of Very Cool Science***
+Originally written as part of the publication title "Martinoid: The Martini Peptoid Force Field", published in the ***Journal of Very Cool Science***.

-This module was inspired by martinize (http://cgmartini.nl/index.php/tools2/proteins-and-bilayers/204-martinize) and has been created to perform automatic topology building of peptoids within the MARTINI forcefield (v2) in the GROMACS program.
+This module was inspired by martinize (http://cgmartini.nl/index.php/tools2/proteins-and-bilayers/204-martinize) and has been created to perform automatic topology building of peptoids within the MARTINI forcefield (v2.1) in the GROMACS program.

 A key difference between Martinoid and Martinize is that the former does not require an input all-atom peptoid structure while Martinize does.
 This has obvious advantages but does mean the output guessed CG structures [generally] require a greater degree of minimization.